sangheestyle/bigdiff-code/README.md

 You can find what we need to do in [wiki](https://github.com/sangheestyle/bigdiff-code/wiki).

 ## Submodules and functionalities
-The bigdiff-code module will give you submodules for accessing repositories.
+The bigdiff-code module will give you submodules for accessing repositories and social artifacts.

 ### git
 Wrap git functionalities.